learn-co-curriculum/java-this-reference/README.md

    executing `fido.giveTreat()`.
    ![dog state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/dog_this_0.png)
 3. Press "Step Into" to execute the method call `fido.giveTreat();`.
-   Notice the method `getTreat()` is added to the call stack and the variable `this` references the same object as `fido`.
+   Notice the method `getTreat()` is added to the call stack and  `this` references the same object as `fido`.
 Since "Step Into" was pressed, the debugger stops at the first line of code in the `getTreat()` method.
    ![fido debug](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_fido.png)
-4. You can press either "Step Over"  or "Step Into" to execute the code in the `giveTreat()` method since neither line makes a method call.
-Keep in mind that the compiler evolves the code to use `this` to reference the instance variables:
+4. You can press either "Step Over"  or "Step Into" to execute the two assignment statements in the `giveTreat()` method since neither makes a method call.
+   Keep in mind that the compiler evolves the code to use `this` to access the instance variables:

    | Programmer writes:      | Compiler generates:          |
    |-------------------------|------------------------------|
    | `isWaggingTail = true;` | `this.isWaggingTail = true;` |
    | `weight++;`             | `this.weight++;`             |

-   Step twice to execute the two lines of code.
+   Step twice to execute the two assignment statements.
 The object referenced by `this` is updated:
    ![fido debug update state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_fido2.png)

 5. Step again to complete the `getTreat()` method and return to the `main` method.